Samuel Ajayi Crowther: Biography

 A grandson of King Abiodun, through his mother, Afala, Ajayi was around 12 years old when he and his family were captured, along with his entire village, by Fulani slave raiders in March 1821 and sold to Portuguese slave traders.
 His mother Afala, who was later baptized with the name Hannah, toddler brother, and other family members were among the captives.
 His father, Ayemi, was most likely killed in the raid of his village or shortly afterwards.

 The British outlawed the Atlantic slave trade in 1807 and used their navy to patrol the coast of Africa.
 During that period, Spain and Portugal still allowed the Atlantic slave trade in their colonies in the Americas.
 Before the slave ship left port for the Americas, it was boarded by crew from a British Royal Navy ship under the command of Captain Henry Leeke.
 They freed the captives, and took Ajayi and his family to Freetown, Sierra Leone, where they were resettled by local authorities.

-While in Sierra Leone, Crowther was cared for by the Anglican Church Missionary Society (CMS) and was taught English.
+While in Sierra Leone, Crowther was cared for by the Anglican Church Missionary Society (CMS) and was taught how to read and write English.
 Due to his remarkable intellectual qualities, Ajayi was sent to school, and within a short time, he was able to read the Bible with ease.
 He converted to Christianity.
 On 11 December 1825 he was baptized by John Raban, naming himself after Samuel Crowther, vicar of Christ Church, Newgate, London, and one of the pioneers of the CMS.

 While in Freetown, Crowther became interested in languages.
 In 1826 he was taken to England to attend the school of St Mary's Church in Islington, which had established a connection with free Africans in the 18th century.
 He returned to Freetown in 1827.
 He was the first student admitted to the newly opened Fourah Bay College, an Anglican missionary school.
 Because of his interest in language, he studied Latin and Greek of the classical curriculum, but also Temne of West Africa.
 After completing his studies, Crowther began teaching at the school.

 Crowther's missionary journey to Yoruba country (present day Nigeria) began in 1841.
 He represented the missionary arm of the Niger Expedition, alongside Rev. J. F. Schön.
 Crowther was ordained a priest and selected for the CMS project in the Yoruba mission on his second visit to England in 1843, after his brilliant account of the expedition and the rare qualities he displayed.
 In 1846, Crowther and Rev. Townsend opened the CMS mission in Abeokuta.
 During the 1854 Niger Expedition, Crowther had a hand in the founding of the missions in Niger.